 - First, ensure proper hardware preparation.
 For cellular models, insert an active SIM card that is compatible with your carrier's frequency bands and verify the required APN configuration.
 Instructions for inserting the SIM card can be found in the Hardware Manual, Chapter SIM Card Slots. - Attach all required antennas before powering the device, including WiFi antennas for dual-function models.
 Connect the power supply using only Advantech-approved adapters specified in Chapter Power Supply of the hardware documentation. - During the boot process, the router initializes its DHCP server on the ETH0 interface.
 Configure connected devices to obtain IP addresses automatically via DHCP. - The default LAN interface (ETH0) assigns addresses from the 192.168.1.0/24 pool, with the router itself at 192.168.1.1 .
-Access the web interface by navigating to https://192.168.1.1 in a modern browser, noting that HTTP connections are strictly prohibited. - The factory-default administrator account uses the username root.
-The password for this account appears on the router's product label, with root serving as the fallback credential if no label information exists. - Upon first login, the system enforces immediate password change through a guided workflow.
-The new password must meet complexity requirements detailed in Chapter 3.18.1 Authentication. - To prevent certificate warnings, install the router's self-signed certificate or a third-party CA-signed certificate using the procedures outlined in subsection Managing HTTPS Certificates.
+Access the web interface by navigating to https://192.168.1.1 in a modern browser, noting that HTTP connections are strictly prohibited. - The factory-default administrator account uses the username admin.
+Locate the unique default password on the router's product label, typically found on the device chassis.
+If no password appears on the label, use root as the fallback credential.